Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: Application on Piecewise Partially Hyperbolic Maps

-In this section, we assume that $G$ satisfies the additional property (H2) as stated below. and prove that the disintegration of every equilibrium state $\mu_0$, lifted from $m$, has a H\"older regular disintegration.
-Additionally, in addition to satisfying Equation (\ref{kdljfhkdjfkasd}), the constant $L$ mentioned in (f1) and (f3) must also satisfy the condition: This condition is not restrictive for the targeted dynamics and holds for all examples described in section \ref{dkjfhksjdhfksdf}.
+In this section, we assume that the fiber map $G$ satisfies the additional property (H2) stated below, and we prove that the disintegration of every invariant measure $\mu_0$, lifted from $m$, is H\"older regular.